core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 # Change log

-Since -02:

-* Editorial improvements.

 Since -01:

-* Not meddlingi with request_kid any more.
+* Not meddling with request_kid any more.

   Instead, Request-Hash in responses is treated as Class I, but typically elided.

-  In requests, this removes the need to compute the external AAD twice.
+  In requests, this removes the need to compute the external_aad twice.

 * Derivation of the hash now uses the external_aad, rather than the full AAD.
-This is good enough becuas AAD is a function only of the external AAD, and the external AAD is easier to get your hands on if COSE manages all the rest.
+This is good enough because AAD is a function only of the external_aad, and the external_aad is easier to get your hands on if COSE manages all the rest.

 Since -00: